gvwilson/thirdbit/_posts/2018/2018-08-28-two-abstracts.md

 > Scratch are a more effective way to introduce kids to programming than
 > traditional text-based tools.
 What's more, the gains in performance are
 > largest among female students and students from underrepresented minorities.
-> People are starting to notice --- for example, the new AP Computer Science
+> People are starting to notice—for example, the new AP Computer Science
-> Principles exam asks students questions using both blocks and text --- so if
+> Principles exam asks students questions using both blocks and text—so if
 > you are teaching programming at the K-12 level, start your learners with
 > blocks.